How L&M Healthcare have approached the Covid-19 pandemic

-The Covid-19 pandemic is presenting many challenges for care homes worldwide.
-Here we look at how L&M Healthcare is riding the storm and keeping life in our homes as normal as possible for our residents.
+The Covid-19 pandemic is presented many challenges for care homes worldwide.
+Here we look at how L&M Healthcare rode the storm and kept life in our homes as normal as possible for our residents.

 The supply of PPE and other vital equipment